Stecker Machine Blog

 4. Dominate on Drawings

 Drawings from customers have a huge influence on a shop’s success.
-To produce the best and most cost-effective part, it's important to spend time on drawings.
-Great prints produce great parts.
+To produce the best and most cost-effective part, time must be spent on drawings.
+Great prints produce great parts; this holds true for design changes.

 5. Keep Things Professional

 This final point isn’t as process-related as the other four, but it’s important.
-One reason why the phrase “design changes” strikes fear in the hearts of otherwise strong and confident machinists is because of their past experiences.
-Change projects are often presented negatively and loaded with emotional baggage.
-Remember, meeting tight tolerances is a challenging art, and mistakes are bound to happen.
+One reason why “design changes” strike fear in the hearts of confident machinists is because of their past experiences.

 So, be professional and get the best from a machine shop by following this simple checklist: